Advertiser Disclosure

 Walking (Inside the Secure Area)

-Passengers with connecting flights between Terminal C to Terminal E can walk inside the secure area.
-This excludes passengers arriving on international flights, as they will need to clear Immigration and Customs on arrival, which puts them outside of the secure area.
+Passengers with connecting flights between Terminal C and Terminal E can walk inside the secure area.
+This excludes passengers arriving on international flights, as they must clear immigration and customs upon arrival, which places them outside the secure area.

 Security and Customs at BOS

-Immigration and Customs is located in Terminal E where the majority of international flights arrive.
+Immigration and customs are in Terminal E, where most international flights arrive.

-Hot Tip: Did you know BOS ranks in the top 5 airports for best security wait times
+Did you know BOS ranks in the top 5 airports for best security wait times?

 TSA PreCheck

-There are dedicated TSA PreCheck lanes at BOS and eligible passengers can utilize this service for expedited security clearance.
+There are dedicated TSA PreCheck lanes at BOS for eligible passengers to utilize for expedited security clearance.

 Global Entry

 BOS participates in the Global Entry program and has kiosks in Terminal E for eligible passengers who have enrolled in the program.
-Applicants that need to arrange an interview can do so at BOS as the airport has a Global Entry Enrollment Center on the arrivals level of Terminal E. The Enrollment Center is open Monday through Friday 7 a.m. to 3 p.m.
+Applicants who need to arrange an interview can do so at BOS, as the airport has a Global Entry enrollment center on the arrivals level of Terminal E. The enrollment center is open Monday through Friday, 7 a.m. to 3 p.m.

-Hot Tip: Looking to find out more about Global Entry?
-Here’s a list of the most frequently asked questions about Global Entry along with our expert answers to help.
+Looking to find out more about Global Entry?
+Here’s a list of the most frequently asked questions about Global Entry, along with our expert answers.

 Mobile Passport